How to Turn Social Media Trends Into Success for Your Property

 6. Make sure you “listen” to your followers.

 Brands that are not listening on social media are also missing out on valuable marketing insight.
-When brands leverage the two-way properties of social media for apartments effectively, they can create opportunities for positive word-of-mouth.
+When brands effectively leverage social media’s two-way properties for apartments, they can create opportunities for positive word-of-mouth.

 Several major brands have set up social media accounts to address customer service issues.
 This is necessarily a two-way channel — one that requires connecting and listening.

 Take the multifamily industry, for instance.
 Customer service is obviously an important part of the job.
-But that positive personal encounter that keeps current and potential residents happy carries over to digital as well.
+But that positive personal encounter that keeps current and potential residents happy also carries over to digital.
 Multifamily brands can make a huge impact by monitoring conversations online.
 Engaging with renters as they comment on social media channels will show the active presence of the community.

 Stop Planning and Take Action

-It’s time to stop planning and start taking action.
+It’s time to stop planning and start taking action on these multifamily marketing trends.
 From self-service social media packages and optimized web designs, Swifty takes a creative approach to help you attract the right visitors to your website at the right time.
 Get in touch with us today to learn more about our services!